Isometric tensor network optimization for extensive Hamiltonians is free of barren plateaus: Introduction

-In this work, we show that VQA barren plateaus can be avoided for quantum many-body ground state problems by employing matrix product states (MPS) \cite{Baxter1968-9,Accardi1981,Fannes1992-144,White1992-11,Rommer1997,PerezGarcia2007-7,Schollwoeck2011-326}, tree tensor network states (TTNS) \cite{Fannes1992-66,Otsuka1996-53,Shi2006-74,Murg2010-82,Tagliacozzo2009-80}, or the multiscale entanglement renormalization ansatz (MERA) \cite{Vidal-2005-12,Vidal2006,Barthel2010-105}.
-The entanglement structure of these isometric tensor network states (TNS) is well-adapted to the one in many-body ground states.
-Variations of such isometric TNS can be implemented on quantum computers \cite{Liu2019-1,Miao2021_08,FossFeig2021-3,Niu2022-3,Slattery2021_08} which may allows us to substantially reduce computation costs in comparison to classical simulations \cite{Miao2021_08,Miao2023_03}.
-Recently, the issue of barren plateaus has been studied for certain randomly initialized TNS using graph techniques \cite{Liu2022-129,Garcia2023-2023} and ZX-calculus~\cite{Zhao2021-5,Martin2023-7} in the energy optimization for few-site product operators.
-Of course, the latter are actually solved by product states composed of the single-site ground states and, hence, of rather restricted practical relevance.
+Fortunately, variations of isometric TNS can be implemented on quantum computers \cite{Liu2019-1,Miao2021_08,FossFeig2021-3,Niu2022-3,Slattery2021_08}, which may allow us to substantially reduce computation costs in comparison to classical simulations \cite{Miao2021_08,Miao2023_03}.
+Recently, barren plateaus have been studied using graph techniques for MPS \cite{Liu2022-129,Garcia2023-2023} and ZX-calculus for TNS with bond dimension $\chi=2$ \cite{Zhao2021-5,Martin2023-7} in the energy optimization for (tensor products of) single-site Hamiltonians.
+Of course, the latter are actually solved by (products of) the single-site ground states and, hence, of no practical relevance \Footnote{For a system of $L$ sites, the expectation value $\bra\Psi|\hh_1\otimes\hh_2\otimes\dotsb\otimes\hh_L|\Psi\ket$ for normalized states $\Psi$ is simply minimized by the tensor product $|\Psi\ket=|\psi_1\ket\otimes\dotsb\otimes|\psi_L\ket$ of the lowest-eigenvalue eigenstates $\psi_i$ of the single-site Hamiltonians $\hat{h}_i$.
+The same holds for sums $\bra\Psi|\sum_{i=1}^L\hh_i|\Psi\ket$ of single-site Hamiltonians}.